florianbuerger/florianbuerger.github.io/_posts/2016-10-01-macbook-one.md

 There is another option: The MacBook.
 Or MacBook One as it is often called in the internet nerd cycles.
 It is incredible light, perfect for travel.
 The battery lasts longer than the one in the pro line _check_.
 Retina display _check_.
 The small display doesn't bother me.
 Actually it is the same physical space as the 13 inch MacBook Pro in its default setting.
 I can easily adapt and if I need more screen estate I can always use the iPad as a secondary monitor thanks to [Duet][1]—by the way an awesome app.
 I wasn't sure about the performance though.
 There aren't many developers online who wrote about their experience with this small laptop.
 Most reviews tend to focus on writers and general consumers, casually browsing the web, writing blog posts and watching videos on YouTube.

-After a week of consideration I ordered the top of the line space grey MacBook.
-And it is **so beautiful.** The space grey color is so much better than the boring silver[^1].
+After a week of consideration I ordered the top of the line space grey MacBook[^1].
+And it is **so beautiful.** The space grey color is so much better than the boring silver[^2].
 I set up my dev environment and didn't run into any troubles.
 I was astonished how good this tiny machine handles Xcode.
 Sadly since the introduction of Swift Xcode's performance dropped rapidly.
 Opening an old Objective-C only project is blazingly fast, even when the project is double the size.
 Mixen Objective-C/Swift projects tend be the worst.
 But it wasn't an issue.
-Sure, it would take a few more second to run the new build or a minute more to do a clean build[^2].
+Sure, it would take a few more second to run the new build or a minute more to do a clean build[^3].

 I took the laptop to the office and I was, again, blown away but the size.
 I didn't notice it at all in my bag.
 I know this would be perfect while being on the road.